WELCOME TO SURREY NORTH DELTA

 - Physicians Relocating

 The Surrey-North Delta Division of Family Practice is your central, go-to resource for information and guidance as you consider relocating to Surrey-North Delta, upon starting your practice and beyond.
-The Division assists family physicians interested in moving to Surrey-North Delta by directing them to key the resources they need for licensure or registration, by connecting them to practice opportunities tailored to their preferences, by arranging virtual or in-person clinic tours, and by helping them understand the contract and compensation options available.
+The division assists family physicians interested in moving to Surrey-North Delta by directing them to key the resources they need for licensure or registration, by connecting them to practice opportunities tailored to their preferences, by arranging virtual or in-person clinic tours, and by helping them understand the contract and compensation options available.
 Once you find a practice that is a good fit, we will support you with the clinic’s offer of employment and submit a request for sponsorship, if applicable, with our local Health Authority, Fraser Health.

 Learn about the services the Division has to offer